NeuralEnsemble/python-neo/doc/source/developers_guide.rst

 The documentation is written in `reStructuredText`_, using the `Sphinx`_ documentation system.
 Any mention of another Neo module, class, attribute, method, or function should be properly marked up so automatic links can be generated.
-The same goes for quantities or numpy.
+The same goes for quantities or NumPy.

 To build the documentation::